ndangelo/type/_posts/blog/2016-06-29-rtl-wordpress-with-sass.markdown

 I assume you have some experience with [Gulp](http://gulpjs.com/) and [nodejs](https://nodejs.org/en/) is installed in your system, and also have WordPress installed and configured.

 I will use the [underscore](http://underscores.me/) as the base theme.
-You can download it and activate from dashboard.
+You can download it and activate from the dashboard.

 Then, navigate to the theme directory using the command line, like: